hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

 * `write_metadata` -
   (Optional)
   When true, write the subscription name, messageId, publishTime, attributes, and orderingKey as additional fields in the output.

+* `use_topic_schema` -
+  (Optional)
+  When true, the output Cloud Storage file will be serialized using the topic schema, if it exists.

 <a name="nested_push_config"></a>The `push_config` block supports: